Uber to offer free rides to fans of Super Bowl loser

 There will be one silver lining for Los Angeles Rams or New England Patriot fans on Super Bowl Sunday: they may be able to snag a free ride home from their game-watching party.

-According to The Boston Globe, Uber will offer free rides in the metro area loses the big game.
+According to The Boston Globe, Uber will offer free rides in the metro area that loses the big game.
 Given that the Boston and Los Angeles areas are sprawling metropolises, Uber may be very busy lugging home unhappy fans.

 The free rides have a catch: they're capped at $50 trips as part of the program Uber calls "Unhappy Hour."
 The promotion will run for one hour after the big game ends and the NFL crowns its latest Super Bowl champion.